RosaWagner/Borel/README_en.md

 * **Some letters (like `b`, `f`, `r`, `s`, `x`, `z`, and `Z`) have unique shapes** that are different from what you might see in other countries.

-* **The “Séyès” lines — a system of guidelines — dictate the proportions of the letters**, with the lowercase letters using one line, ascenders using three lines, and so on.
+* **The “Séyès” lines—a system of guidelines—dictate the proportions of the letters**, with the lowercase letters using one line, ascenders using three lines, and so on.

 ### An issue of proportion